 From time to time in the normal course of business, the Company may be subject to various legal matters such as threatened or pending claims or proceedings.
-As of September 30, 2024 and December 31, 2023, there were no legal contingency matters, either individually or in aggregate, that would have a material adverse effect on the Company's financial position, results of operations, or cash flows.
-Given the unpredictable nature of legal proceedings, the Company bases its assessment on the information available at the time the financials are available to be issued.
+As of June 30, 2024 and December 31, 2023, there were no legal contingency matters, either individually or in aggregate, that would have a material adverse effect on the Company's financial position, results of operations, or cash flows.
+Given the unpredictable nature of legal proceedings, the Company bases its assessment on the information available at the time.
 As additional information becomes available, the Company reassesses the potential liability and may revise the estimate.